Differentiable Tree Search Network: Experiments

 \subsubsection{Procgen}

-When it comes to Procgen, even though there isn't a public repository of pre-trained models, there exists an open-source code base for Phasic Policy Gradient (PPG)~\citep{cobbe2020ppg}.
-With this in hand, we could effectively train a robust policy for every individual Procgen game starting from the ground up.
+When it comes to Procgen, even though there isn't a public repository of pre-trained models, there exists an open-source code base for Phasic Policy Gradient (PPG) \citep{cobbe2020ppg}.
+With this in hand, we could effectively train a decent, \textit{but sub-optimal}, policy for every individual Procgen game starting from the ground up.
 We rely on the default set of hyperparameters for training a specific policy for each game.
-Once equipped with these trained policies, we treat them as expert agents.
-Using these expert policies, we then gather expert trajectories for $1000$ successful episodes.
+Using these policies, we gather sample trajectories for $1000$ successful episodes.
 Just like in the case of Navigation, each of these trajectories represents a sequence comprising states, actions, rewards, and Q-values observed throughout the episode.